ZoinerTejada/hdinsight-docs/hdinsight-apps-install-applications.md

 ## Published ISV applications

-There are seven currently seven published applications:
+There are seven currently seven published applications.
+Click each for more information:

-* **DATAIKU DDS on HDInsight**: Dataiku DSS (Data Science Studio) is a software that allows data professionals (data scientists, business analysts, developers...) to prototype, build, and deploy highly specific services that transform raw data into impactful business predictions.
+* [**DATAIKU DDS on HDInsight**](https://azure.microsoft.com/en-us/blog/introducing-dataiku-s-dss-on-microsoft-azure-hdinsight-to-make-data-science-easier/): Dataiku DSS (Data Science Studio) is a software that allows data professionals (data scientists, business analysts, developers...) to prototype, build, and deploy highly specific services that transform raw data into impactful business predictions.
 * **Datameer**: [Datameer](http://www.datameer.com/documentation/display/DAS50/Home?ls=Partners&lsd=Microsoft&c=Partners&cd=Microsoft) offers analysts an interactive way to discover, analyze, and visualize the results on Big Data.
 Pull in additional data sources easily to discover new relationships and get the answers you need quickly.
 * **Streamsets Data Collector for HDnsight** provides a full-featured integrated development environment (IDE) that lets you design, test, deploy, and manage any-to-any ingest pipelines that mesh stream and batch data, and include a variety of in-stream transformations—all without having to write custom code.
-* **Cask CDAP 3.5/4.0/4.1 for HDInsight** provides the first unified integration platform for big data that cuts down the time to production for data applications and data lakes by 80%.
+* [**Cask CDAP 3.5/4.0/4.1 for HDInsight**](https://blogs.msdn.microsoft.com/azuredatalake/2016/10/17/using-cask-data-application-platform-on-azure-hdinsight/) provides the first unified integration platform for big data that cuts down the time to production for data applications and data lakes by 80%.
 This application only supports Standard HBase 3.4 clusters.
 * **H2O Artificial Intelligence for HDInsight (Beta)** H2O Sparkling Water supports the following distributed algorithms: GLM, Naïve Bayes, Distributed Random Forest, Gradient Boosting Machine, Deep Neural Networks , Deep learning, K-means , PCA, Generalized Low Rank Models, Anomaly Detection, and Autoencoders.
 * **AtScale** makes BI work on Hadoop.
 With AtScale, business users get interactive and multi-dimensional analysis capabilities, directly on Hadoop, at maximum speed, using the tools they already know, own and love – from Microsoft Excel to Tableau Software to QlikView.
 * **Talena** ensures data resiliency in the event of disasters or corruption, enabling companies to get back online faster, by leveraging the power of machine learning.
 Talena backs up and recovers terabyte and petabyte-sized data sets and beyond 5-10 times faster than any other solution on the market, minimizing the impact of data loss associated with human and application errors and reducing downtime to minutes and hours, as opposed to days and weeks.